rohitkumar9710/CP-almanac/Documentation/Chapter 1 STL/Tuples/tuples.md

 The returned tuple will have all the elements that are present in the tuples which are participated in concatenation

 ## tie
 It is also used to access values but it is more preferable than get when we want to access more elements in tuple.
-Because if we want to assign variables to each element present in tuple (link in first example shown above) we need to use get operation n times (assuming n is number of elements in tuple) but it requires only one tie operation to do so.
+Because if we want to assign variables to each element present in tuple (like in first example shown above) we need to use get operation n times (assuming n is number of elements in tuple) but it requires only one tie operation to do so.
 ```
 int int_variable;
 char char_variable;